saegl5/check_student_loans_ios/README.md

 </pre>
 Check that the hash matches the commit SHA.<p>

+Under Product, choose a Destination (e.g., iPhone 7 or a user's own iPhone device), and click Run.<p>

-The latest version is 2.7.2.
+The native app's latest version is 2.7.2.
 Known to work on macOS Mojave 10.14.6, in Xcode 10.3, using Swift 4.2

 ## Usage

-Under Product, choose a Destination (e.g., iPhone 7 or a user's own iPhone device), and click Run.<p>

 Move the thumb of the slider, to select an estimated cost nearest to yours.<br>
 Press &#x25BC; to select the [interest rate](https://studentaid.ed.gov/sa/types/loans/interest-rates "Click here to visit the office of Federal Student Aid.") of your loan.<br>